23+ Exciting Things To Do In Peekskill NY: Westchester County, NY

 Where is Peekskill, NY?

 Located near the Bear Mountain Bridge and Route 9 in Westchester County, sits the city of Peekskill, an amazing Hudson River city full of art, food and culture.
 This city is offers opportunities to explore its rich history, including some wonderful historic sites.

 Peekskill New York sits along the Hudson River sandwiched between Cortlandt, NY and Garrison, NY (Putnam County).
 When looking at a map of Westchester County, NY, Peekskill sits on the Northwest corner of the county.

 Directly across the Hudson River you can see Jones Point in Rockland County.

-Things To Know Before Your Visit To Peeksill, NY
+Things To Know Before Your Visit To Peekskill, NY

 - Make sure you plan your day in advance because there are a lot of things to do in Peekskill NY